MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/slices/README.md

     selectId: (article) => article.id,
 });
 ```
 The `articlesAdapter` is configured to manage articles, with a custom `selectId` function to identify each article by its `id` property.
-This adapter provides built-in CRUD operations for managing article entities, simplifying state management by handling common tasks such as adding, updating, and removing entities, and retrieving them by ID or as a collection.
+This adapter provides built-in CRUD operations for managing article entities, simplifying state management by handling login tasks such as adding, updating, and removing entities, and retrieving them by ID or as a collection.

 ## Selectors
 ```typescript